.・゜゜・ a cyber-habitat of

 Mary Potter Sesnon Gallery, Santa Cruz, March 2023

-Institute of Art and Science, Santa Cruz, June 2023
+Institute of Arts and Sciences, Santa Cruz, June 2023

 Script for Sesnon Gallery Opening